We love sharing activities and crafts for toddlers with you and today’s post is perfect for a bit of winter crafting!

 Got some paper plates at home?
-This polar bear craft for kids is one that I made with my children and is super simple to make.
+This polar bear craft for kids is one that I made with my children, it was so much fun and is super simple to make.

 This paper bag polar bear craft has two designs so you can adapt it to your child’s abilities.
-It also makes a great DIY puppet to play with!
+It also makes a great DIY polar bear puppet to play with!

 - Pom pom